KMO-NY/Maji-Ndogo-Portfolio-Project/README.md

 *Kindly note that I am still working on this project.
 Certain portions may change depending on the results of my EDAs, my research and recommendations.

+## Instructions:
+This section is applicable to persons who wish to load the files of the project into theie relevant IDEs.
+The section will cover things one should consider when doing so in order see the same results I saw when doing the project.
+Don't worry, the instructions are not complicated and will not take up a lot of your time!;

 ## 1. Maji Ndogo's Water-related Data:

 ### 1.1 Data Sources